-• Malware Category Descriptions, page 13-17
+• Malware Category Descriptions, page 12-15

-Configuring Anti-Malware and Reputation Settings with Adaptive Scanning Disabled
+Configuring Settings with Adaptive Scanning Disabled

-Step 1 Choose Web Security Manager > Access Policies.
-Step 2 Click the Anti-Malware and Reputation link for the Access Policy you want to configure.
-Step 3 Under the Web Reputation and Anti-Malware Settings section, choose Define Web Reputation and Anti-Malware Custom Settings.
+- Step 1 Choose Web Security Manager > Access Policies. - Step 2 Click the link for the Access Policy you want to configure. - Step 3 Under the Web Reputation and Anti-Malware Settings section, choose Define Web Reputation and Anti-Malware Custom Settings.

 This allows you to configure web reputation and anti-malware settings for this Access Policy that differ from the global policy.

-Step 4 Configure the settings in the Web Reputation Settings section.
-Step 5 Configure the settings in the Advanced Malware Protection Settings section.
-Step 6 Scroll down to the Cisco DVS Anti-Malware Settings section.
-Step 7 Configure the anti-malware settings for the policy as necessary.
+- Step 4 Configure the settings in the Web Reputation Settings section. - Step 5 Scroll down to the section. - Step 6 Configure the anti-malware settings for the policy as necessary.